apineiro/CodeIntegrity-assessment-tool/CodeIntegrity-assessment-tool.md

     This project:

-    - [ ] Endangers Natural Resources
+    - [ ] Endangers Natural Resources.
-    - [ ] Promotes Global Warming
+    - [ ] Promotes Global Warming.
-    - [ ] Promotes Deforestation
+    - [ ] Promotes Deforestation.
-    - [ ] Promotes Droughts
+    - [ ] Promotes Droughts.
-    - [ ] Promotes Floods
+    - [ ] Promotes Floods.
-    - [ ] Promotes Uncontrolled Development
+    - [ ] Promotes Uncontrolled Development.
-    - [ ] Pollutes Soil and/or Water
+    - [ ] Pollutes Soil and/or Water.

 2.  #### Society, Wealth, and Sustainable Practices.

     This project:

     - [ ] Automates processes to an extend that humans are no longer required and in which job opportunities are significantly or severely affected or reduced.
-    - [ ] Supports or promotes social engagement.
+    - [ ] Supports or promotes social engagement, meaning that end users are engaged to seek for or support a more just society with more opportunities for those that have less education or resources.
-    - [ ] Supports or promotes collaboration.
+    - [ ] Supports or promotes collaboration, meaning that end users are engaged to contribute rather than to compete with each other.
-    - [ ] Supports or promotes common good over individual gain.
+    - [ ] Supports or promotes common good over individual gain, meaning that the project's author, owner(s) or collaborator(s) prioritize to benefit society and community gain over their own individual profit or benefit.
-    - [ ] Reinforces stereotypes.
+    - [ ] Reinforces stereotypes, meaning that benefits a group among another, or promotes prejudjement of certain groups based on their physical appearance, belief system or traditions.
-    - [ ] Supports or promotes individual gain over common good.
+    - [ ] Supports or promotes individual gain over common good, meaning that the project's author, owner(s) or collaborator(s) seek to have individual gain or benefit at expense of affecting society in any possible way.

 3.  #### Individual's (humans/animals) Physical and Psychological Well Being.